kissflow/lcnc-sdk-js/docs/src/content/docs/form/Table/Row/updateField.md

 ---
 title: Update Field
-description: Set new value to a field
+description: Set new value to a column
 sidebar:
-    order: 2
+    order: 15
 ---

-Updates the value all fields given in the payload object
+Updates the value of given columnId in the object.

 ### Parameter